gautam-404/MESA-PORT/README.md

 ### Be the commander!!

 * Now create, run and share your MESA projects!
-  - You only need to share your python project.
-Anyone who has Python and MESA installed, will then be able to run your MESA model using this module.
+  - With Python and MESA installed, anyone can run your MESA model using this module.
+You only need to share your python project.
 * This package also allows you to manipulate parameters in your inlist files.
 The package will automatically convert these properly to the right data type and format for fortran.
 [Courtesy of [Marco Müllner](https://github.com/MarcoMuellner/PyMesaHandler)]

 <br>